 Go beyond quick hit, learn-today/use-tomorrow skills training to build a learning program that supports long-term career development for employees.
 Offer Professional Certificates and MicroMasters™ programs designed to develop specialized expertise and advance careers.
 Millennials, now more than one-third of the workforce, frequently cite opportunity for growth as a primary driver in job-hopping decisions.
 Creating clear advancement opportunities can increase employee retention.

 Yes, keeping pace with evolving technology requires lots of hard skills development.
-But teaching soft skills—effective communication, critical thinking, leadership—spreads another kind of must-have capability in house.
+But adding corporate soft skills training on things like effective communication, critical thinking, leadership—spreads other kinds of must-have capabilities in house.
 Would it surprise you to know that Berkeley’s The Science of Happiness was one of the Top 10 classes completed by career-focused learners in 2016?
-Make it a plan to have well-rounded learning options.
+Make it a plan to have well-rounded corporate learning course options.
 You’ll be rewarded with well-rounded employees that, studies prove, are also happier employees.

 Often, employees don’t take advantage of learning opportunities because they lack clarity on the process and benefits.
 If your program is getting serious, you have to get serious about specifics.

-Motivated learners squeeze in self-paced coursework during the morning commute and over the weekend.
-If you want to increase participation rates, consider an official policy detailing how much on-the-job time can be spent engaged in approved learning programs.
+Motivated learners squeeze in self-paced coursework during the morning commute and over the weekend, but most employees do want to learn, and believe that a culture of learning allows them to do their best work.
+If you want to increase participation rates, consider an official policy detailing how much on-the-job time can be spent engaged in approved corporate learning programs.
 A little time every week can add up to big progress.
 Consider defining a dedicated, supportive space for learning—a place your cohorts want to go study together.

 Work with HR to do more than typical goal-setting during your annual review process.
 Take the opportunity to define both career objectives and related learning goals.
 Think of managers as academic advisors, helping employees refresh an annual learning plan and a 4-year advancement roadmap.